 |Displays the time||time||date||date|

 a.
-Gedit is a graphical text editor; other editors you can use in place of Gedit include Emacs and vi.
+Pico is a simple text editor; other editors you can use in place of pico include emacs and vi.

 c.
-You can also use info for some commands.
+Or you can use info for some commands.

 d.
-The more pager can also be used to page through a file one screen at a time.
+You can also another pager, called more, to scroll through a file a screen at at time.

 e.
-The mv command can both move a file and, if you want to rename a file in the same directory, "move" that file to the same directory with a new name, as seen in this example.
+The mv command serves double-duty, because it can both move a file and, if you want to rename a file in the same directory, you "move" that file to the same directory with a new name, as in this example.